Jean-Baptiste-Lasselle/recette-deploiement-VDE/README.md

 * Is your new VXVDE being distributed with `NixOS` current releases?

-Thank you very much in advance, and thank you very much for your work,
+Thank you very much in advance, and thank you very much for your work, And my sincere apology for terms and concepts I might have treated as potatoes in a bag, here.

 Best Regards,